LSPECTRONIZTAR/LSPECTR-OS/README.md

 We welcome contributions to LSPECTR-OS!
 Feel free to fork the repository, make improvements, and submit pull requests.
 Together, we can continue to enhance the LSPECTR-OS experience for all users.

-If you've developed a project using TurboWarp or PenguinMod that you think would be a great addition to LSPECTR-OS, we welcome your contributions!
+If you've developed a project using TurboWarp or PenguinMod or some other assets that you think would be a great addition to LSPECTR-OS, we welcome your contributions!
 [Read the contribution documentation](https://github.com/LSPECTRONIZTAR/lspectr-os/blob/main/CONTRIBUTING.md) for more information.

 ## Support

-If you encounter any issues or have feedback to share, please [open an issue](insert_issue_link_here) on GitHub.
+If you encounter any issues or have feedback to share, please [open an issue](insert_issue_link_here) on GitHub or [join my Discord server](https://discord.gg/qPDr5G3Qcn).
 Our team is dedicated to providing timely support and addressing any concerns you may have.

 ## License